lightvector/KataGo/README.md

    * A machine with a modest GPU to run the training.
    * A well-performing shared filesystem accessible by all four of these machines.

 You may need to play with learning rates, batch sizes, and the balance between training and self-play.
-If the training GPU is too strong, you may overfit more since it will be on the same data over and over because self-play won't be generating new data fast enough.
+If the training GPU is too strong, you may overfit more since it will be on the same data over and over because self-play won't be generating new data fast enough, and it's possible you will want to adjust hyperparmeters or even add an artifical delay for each loop of training.
 Overshooting the other way and having too much GPU power on self-play is harder since generally you need at least an order of magnitude more power on self-play than training.
 If you do though maybe you'll start seeing diminishing returns as the training becomes the limiting factor in improvement.

 Example instructions to start up these things (assuming you have appropriate machines set up), with some base directory $BASEDIR to hold the all the models and training data generated with a few hundred GB of disk space.
 The below commands assume you're running from the root of the repo and that you can run bash scripts.
    * `cpp/main selfplay -output-dir $BASEDIR/selfplay -models-dir $BASEDIR/models -config-file cpp/configs/SELFPLAYCONFIG.cfg -inputs-version 4 >> log.txt 2>&1 & disown`